 Building interfaith relations: Developing opportunities and programs for healthy conversations and activities between religious communities on campus.

 - What are your (the chaplain’s) office hours?

 Imam Sami's office hours are flexible to student schedules.
 Its best to email Imam Sami (email@example.com) to set up a time to meet.

 - How large and diverse is the Muslim population on campus?

 Wesleyan has a respectable Muslim population that is certainly diverse.
 We have international students from various countries as well as American Muslims from all over the country, spanning from California to New York.
-On campus, both Sunni and Shi’a students work closely together and are always anxious to learn, reflect, question, and feel safe doing so at Wesleyan.
+On campus, both Sunni and Shi’a students work closely together and are always ready to learn, reflect, question, and feel safe doing so at Wesleyan.
 Everyone is welcome and encouraged to join our family no matter where you feel you may be on the religious spectrum.

 - Are there masaajid in the area that I can attend?